Offline Depot

 To deploy the appliance, simply deploy the OVA on your vCenter Server like you would normally do.

-The next section of attributes are used to set the password for the admin user.
-This is the user account that you will use to SSH into the appliance.
+The subsequent section allows you to set the password for the admin user, which is used for SSH access to the appliance.

 Initial Boot